leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

     ![Maintenance Contacts](./images/maintenancecontacts.png " ")

-    Maintenance contacts are required for service request based communications for maintenance events.
+    Maintenance contacts are required for service request-based communications for maintenance events.

  10. Click **Show Advanced Options** to specify advanced options for the initial database.

      In the **Tags** tab, you can add tags to the database.
-To apply a defined tag, you must have permissions to use the tag namespace.
-For more information about tagging, see Resource Tags .
-If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.
+To apply a defined tag, you must have permission to use the tag namespace.
+For more information about tagging, see Resource Tags.
+If you are unsure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

      ![Advanced Options](./images/advanced-options.png " ")